Jefferyzhifeng/Jefferyzhifeng.github.io/_pages/about.md

 From 2019 to 2023, I earned my Bachelor’s degree from Jiangxi Normal University, and worked closely with [Dr. Aiwen Jiang](https://jsjxy.jxnu.edu.cn/2014/0423/c3381a106160/page.htm).
 I founded and was in charge of the [Mt-aistudio](https://motong-ai-studio.top/), which conducts research in the areas of computer vision.

-My research interest: include but are not limited to Low-Level Vision, Computer-aided Diagnosis, 3D vision, and AIGC.
+My research interest: include but are not limited to Low-Level Vision, Computer-aided Diagnosis, AIGC, and 3D Vision.

 If you are interested in my research or have any questions, suggestions, or collaboration ideas, please contact me at Email: [zhifengwang@nudt.edu.cn](mailto:zhifengwang@nudt.edu.cn) and [zhifengwang686@gmail.com](mailto:zhifengwang686@gmail.com).